 | Dynamic Web (2010–2018) | Frameworks and AJAX |

-These developments continue to shape how developers build scalable and interactive web applications.
+These advancements shape how developers build modern, scalable applications.

 Data Protection and Privacy

-These laws require transparency in data collection and secure handling of personal information.
+These regulations require transparency and secure handling of personal information.

 Accessibility Standards

-encourage developers to create interfaces compatible with screen readers and assistive technologies.
+help create inclusive interfaces compatible with assistive technologies.

 Security Practices

-JavaScript-based websites must also follow secure coding practices to prevent vulnerabilities such as:
+JavaScript applications must follow secure coding practices to prevent:

 Code Editors